 Therapy is carried out only under the supervision of an endocrinologist.
 Currently, the only way to treat type 1 diabetes is with insulin injections.
 All other methods are auxiliary.

 There are several types of insulin depending on the speed of action - short, ultra-short, medium and long-acting.
 Insulins also differ in origin.
 Previously, they were mainly obtained from animals - cows, pigs.
-Now, genetically engineered insulins are mostly common.
-Long-acting insulins need to be injected either twice a day or once a day.
+Nowadays, insulins produced by genetic engineering are mostly common.
+Long-acting insulin must be injected either twice a day or once a day.
 Short-acting insulins are administered immediately before meals.
-The dosage should be advised by the doctor, as it is calculated depending on the weight of the patient and his physical activity.
+The dosage should be advised by the doctor, as it is calculated depending on the patient’s weight and physical activity.

-Insulin is injected into the blood by the patient himself or by the person serving him with the help of syringes or syringe pens.
-Now there is a promising technology - insulin pumps.
-This is a design that is attached to the patient's body and helps to get rid of the manual injection of insulin.
+Insulin is injected into the blood by the patient himself or the person serving him using syringes or syringe pens.
+Now a promising technology has emerged - insulin pumps.
+This is a structure that is attached to the patient’s body and helps eliminate the need for manual insulin injection.

-Complications of the disease (angiopathy, nephropathy, hypertension, etc.) are treated with drugs that are effective against these diseases.
+Complications of the disease (angiopathy, nephropathy, hypertension, etc.) are treated with medications that are effective against these diseases.

 Diet for diabetes

-Another treatment is diet.
-Due to the constant supply of insulin, insulin-dependent diabetes does not require such severe restrictions as type 2 diabetes.
+Another treatment method is diet.
+Due to the constant supply of insulin, insulin-dependent diabetes does not require such strict restrictions as type 2 diabetes.
 But this does not mean that the patient can eat whatever he wants.
-The purpose of the diet is to avoid sudden fluctuations in blood sugar levels (both upward and downward).
+The goal of the diet is to avoid sharp fluctuations in blood sugar levels (both up and down).
 It must be remembered that the amount of carbohydrates entering the body must correspond to the amount of insulin in the blood and take into account changes in insulin activity depending on the time of day.

 As with type 2 diabetes, the patient must avoid foods containing fast carbohydrates - refined sugar, confectionery.
 The total amount of carbohydrates consumed should be strictly dosed.
-On the other hand, with compensated insulin-dependent diabetes mellitus combined with insulin therapy, it is possible not to sit on debilitating low-carbohydrate diets, especially since excessive carbohydrate restriction increases the risk of hypoglycemia, a condition in which blood glucose levels fall below life-threatening levels.
+On the other hand, with compensated insulin-dependent diabetes combined with insulin therapy, you don’t have to go on debilitating low-carbohydrate diets, especially since excessive carbohydrate restriction increases the risk of hypoglycemia, a condition in which blood glucose levels drop below life-threatening levels.

 Physical exercise

-Exercise can also be helpful for diabetics.
+Exercise can also be beneficial for diabetes.
 They should not be too long and exhausting.
-With hypoglycemia and hyperglycemia (blood glucose more than 15 mmol / l), exercise is prohibited.
+In case of hypoglycemia and hyperglycemia (blood glucose level more than 15 mmol/l), physical exercise is prohibited.

 The patient should monitor his blood sugar level every day.
-This is where portable blood glucose meters with test strips can be helpful.
-It is important to use quality devices and use strips that have not expired.
-Otherwise, the results may differ significantly from the real ones.
+This is where portable glucose meters with test strips can be helpful.
+It is important to use high-quality devices and use strips that have not expired.
+Otherwise, the results may differ significantly from real ones.

 What else to read